Beniamino92/AutoNOM/README.md

 algorithms as described in the paper of Hadj-Amar et al. (2019), "Bayesian Model Search for Nonstationary Periodic Time Series".
-Note that this version does not use the optimization routine used to sample the linear basis function coefficients \beta's (i.e. non approximation to their posterior conditional distributions).
+Note that this version does not use the optimization routine used to sample the linear basis function coefficients \beta's (normal approximation).
 We now draw the \beta's directly from their Gaussian posterior conditional distribution.
-For more details, see PhD Thesis of B.Hadj-Amar.
+For more details, see Ph.D.
+Thesis of B.Hadj-Amar.

 * Main Inference Script: